blockchainsllc/in3-docs/docs/api-cmd.rst

--nl            a coma seperated list of urls (or address:url) to be used as fixed nodelist -bn            a coma seperated list of urls (or address:url) to be used as boot nodes -os            only sign, don't send the raw Transaction
+-nl            a coma seperated list of urls (or address:url) to be used as fixed nodelist -bn            a coma seperated list of urls (or address:url) to be used as boot nodes -os            only sign, don't send the raw Transaction -x             Allow usage of experimental features.
+This option is required if you want to use experimental features.

 Install
 #######